joeFaddoul/livedrop-JoeFaddoul/docs/prompting/ground-truth-qa.md

-### Q01: What happens if a user tries to register with a duplicate email?
+### Q01: Does Shoplite allow duplicate email registrations?
 **Expected retrieval context:** Document 1: Shoplite User Registration Process
 **Authoritative answer:** Shoplite prevents duplicate registrations.
 If an email already exists, the user is prompted to reset their password instead of creating a new account.
 **Required keywords in LLM response:** ["duplicate email", "reset password", "not allowed"]